Jakob-98/Telling-stories-with-data-vizualisations-in-Tableau/final.md

 	- I should no longer define it as statistics in the presentation story arc.
 I can explain this in the project, and I should define the relationship between statistics, data, visualizations and storytelling.

 - Project:
-	- I need to vocalize the various assumptions I make better, and showcase that
+	- I need to vocalize the various assumptions I make better, and showcase that I'm showing examples not 'truths'.
 	- In order to show the relationship between a data and a story, I need to visualize this.
 This is mainly for the presentation, as my audience needs to quickly grasp that they don't allign at all times.
+	- For the project I will take the time to type out the assumptions, as I want the final project to read like a well thought out article.

 Visualizations:
 	- The bell curve for the first part of the story seems to work.
 I'm keeping this in together with the '1 in 20' visualization.